magao-x/handbook/observers/data_access.rst

 Accessing data as a guest observer
 ==================================

+MagAO-X (but not all visiting instruments) record data in a compressed format.
+Standard FITS-formatted data with full headers is produced during observations, becoming available within a few minutes of the start of the observation.
+This document explains how to access it.

+**Extremely short version, for those who just need a refresher:** ``rsync -kaz --progress guestobs@exao1.lco.cl:/data/obs/vizzy@xwcl.science/ ./my_obs/``

-The Adaptive optics Operator Computer, aka AOC or ``exao1``, has been set up with guest observer data access functionality using an account named ``guestobs``.
+Observation data are exported to the Adaptive optics Operator Computer, aka AOC or ``exao1``.
 Note that ``exao1`` is part of the instrument, and ships back and forth to Chile for observing runs.
 That means two things:

 1. It will not be available for several weeks while it is in transit, and
 2. It has a different IP and host-name when it's at University of Arizona than when it's at Las Campanas Observatory.

-We call this the "quick-look" system, but it delivers final FITS files ready for your instrument pipeline.
-The data written by the instrument are converted as they become available over the course of an observation, so you can start to ``rsync`` your data immediately.
+Guest observers will access exao1 with SSH and (preferably) rsync.
+(Users on Windows may be able to use WinSCP or rclone.)

 Preliminaries
 -------------